-In March 2020, the global outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus was declared a pandemic by the World Health Organization, and a national emergency by the President of the United States.
-In response, federal and state governments have implemented measures to combat the outbreak which have impacted business operations worldwide.
-Effective March 16, 2020, the University cancelled all in-person classes for the remainder of the spring semester and remote instruction began for all classes on March 23, 2020.
-For the remainder of fiscal year 2020 and throughout all of fiscal year 2021, the University reduced the scope of its on-site operations and certain courses were converted to hybrid or online delivery.
-Where possible, certain employees teleworked from their homes or minimized their presence on campus.
-To date, the University has been awarded funding from the Higher Education Emergency Relief Fund ("HEERF") via the Federal Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), the Coronavirus Response and Relief Supplemental Appropriations Act ("CRRSAA") and the American Rescue Plan ("ARP") totaling approximately \$71.3 million, of which \$31.9 million was designated for students.
+To date, the University has been awarded funding from the Higher Education Emergency Relief Fund ("HEERF") via the Federal Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), the Coronavirus Response and Relief Supplemental Appropriations Act ("CRRSAA") and the American Rescue Plan ("ARP") totaling approximately \$71.3 million, of which \$31.9 million was awarded to students.
 The University was also awarded funds from the State of Ohio, as a passthrough of the State's Coronavirus Relief Fund ("CRF") award under the CARES Act totaling approximately \$16.4 million.
-In fiscal years 2021 and 2020, \$39.8 million and \$10.8 million, respectively, of revenue was recognized related to these grants.
+In fiscal years 2022 and 2021, \$37.1 million and \$39.8 million, respectively, of revenue was recognized related to these grants.
 This revenue is included in nonexchange grants and contracts revenue on the University's Statements of Revenue, Expenses and Changes in Net Assets.
 These grant funds offset a portion of costs associated with mitigating the economic consequences of health and safety protocols necessary to operate during the pandemic as well as provide direct emergency relief aid to students.
-The University has largely repopulated campus and returned to in-person classes for fall 2021 and will continue to implement safety and health initiatives to combat new variants of COVID-19.
+The University has largely repopulated campus and returned to in-person classes and will continue to implement safety and health initiatives to combat new variants of COVID-19.